xyonix/vannot/README.md

   * `title: String`: The user-assigned title of this classification object.
   * `color: String[HexColor]`: _Internal_.
 A `#`-prepended hex color string.
 Meaningful only in the editor.
   * `system: Boolean`: Only true for the `Unassigned` system object (see the note on the `objects` array above).
 If true, do not modify or omit the data.
+* `instances: Array`: Each individual identified instance is tracked here.
+  * `id: Integer`: The id of the instance.
+It is meaningless other than as a reference to join shapes by.
+  * `class: String`: The instance class this instance belongs to.
+Can be any string value.
+* `instanceClasses: Array`: _(optional)_ Each instance class preset is defined here.
+Ad-hoc (freeform) instance classes are not represented here.
+  * `id: String`: The id of this instance class.
+The interface will present this id as the selection/autocomplete option.
 * `labels: Array`: The time-segment labelling information is saved here.
   * `title: String`: The user-assigned title of this annotation label.
   * `color: String[HexColor]`: _Internal_.
 A `#`-prepended hex color string.
 Meaningful only in the editor.